hyperion-rt/hyperion-rt.github.com/index.md

 * Easy-to-use Python library to set up, run, and post-process models
 * High performance parallelized (MPI) Fortran 2003 core

-The current stable version of Hyperion is 0.9.1 - [download](http://github.com/downloads/hyperion-rt/hyperion/hyperion-0.9.1.tar.gz)
+The current stable version of Hyperion is 0.9.2 - [download from PyPI](https://pypi.python.org/pypi/Hyperion)

 The documentation and installation instructions are located at [http://docs.hyperion-rt.org](http://docs.hyperion-rt.org)